How to Become a Judge in India After LLB

 • You must be held at a Judicial office in India for 10 years or you must be an advocate of a High Court for 10 years.

-We hope all your doubts have been cleared and now you better understand to give directions to your career path as you understand how to start a career as Judge.
-You need to complete the minimum required qualification LLB to become a Judge.
-Further, you are required to clear several law examinations to start practicing law in the court or to become a Subordinate Court Judge.
+We hope this article has cleared all your doubts and provides clarity on how to become a judge in India after LLB.
+To begin this prestigious career journey of becoming a judge, you need to complete the minimum required qualification LLB.
+Following which you are required to clear several law examinations to start practicing law in the court or to become a Subordinate Court Judge.
+With dedication and hard work you can successfully kickstart your career as a judge in India.

 Articles